jbb26354/GeospatialTechInAgricultureMaricopaCounty/README.md

 # GeospatialTechInAgricultureMaricopaCounty
-This was the final research project for GCU 496, Geography degree program, Arizona State University Tempe Campus.
+This was the final research project for GCU 496, BS Geography degree program, Arizona State University.